Guidelines For Authors

-The reference is written according to the International Committee of Medical Journal Editors (ICMJE), using Vancouver style but not Harvard style.
+The reference is written according to the International Committee of Medical Journal Editors (ICMJE), using Vancouver style.
 Numbers are applied based on the first cited in the text.
 When a journal is cited, use the standard abbreviation following the list of title word abbreviations (LTWA) provided in ISSN international or Web of Science journal title abbreviation.
 The authors should avoid personal communication being placed in the reference.
 A maximum of 25 references for the last five years is advisable

 Conflict of interest